pbomestar/testphaser/README.md

 # testphaser
-create first project using PhaserJS. this is to test how editing file work on github.
+create first proj using PhaserJS. this is to test how editing file work on github.